fowled/mango/README.md

 # Mango
-A useful multilingual Discord bot, written in Javascript with Discord.js
+A useful multilingual Discord bot, written in JavaScript/TypeScript with Discord.js